Here are your koans.

 If you want your students to spell properly, do not make them practise spelling.

-Just because nothing appears to happening doesn’t mean nothing is happening.
+Just because nothing appears to happening doesn’t mean nothing is actually happening.

 Just because something is happening doesn’t mean anything is happening.